What’s the Amazon Buy Box, and how do I get it?

 High quality ratings isn’t as tricky as you may think.
 Ultimately, it boils down to customer service and reviews.

 A great start to quality customer service is paying attention to shipping details!
 Especially when you are an SFP reseller, where the logistics of your merchandise have to be on point 99% of the time, at all times.
 Make sure you are fulfilling the orders correctly and in a timely manner to avoid bad customer service.

 As an eCommerce merchant, it’s important to understand the importance of packaging.
 Not only the branding, but also the literal packing support.
 Heavy merchandise requires extra care so that items arrive to the customer in one piece.

 Another way to provide great customer care is to be clear when listing your products.
 Online services are really tricky because people can’t physically go through your inventory.

 Two ways you can let your consumers know what your selling is by:

 1. Posting a lot of clean and clear pictures.

 Consumers are given a sort of comfort to see what they will be receiving, in all angles.
-If you’re a fashion re-seller, show them how to wear and style the item.
+If you’re a fashion merchant, show them how to wear and style the item.

 Provide them assistance by sharing an precise measuring chart.
 Given an accurate color of the item available.
 Black does not mean gray.